Home

 Written Assignments

 You will be required to submit several preliminary written assignments.
-While ungraded, these assignments serve two functions.
+While ungraded, completion of the assignments is reflected in your participation grade.
+They also serve two functions.
 First, they help prevent procrastination and force you to pick a topic early and perform elements of the analysis while we are discussing the corresponding readings.
 Second, they help you learn how to communicate the key points of your analysis in memo form.
 Each student is required to complete the following written assignments:

 Final Report